Advice for private rented tenants

 If your landlord has failed to do repairs, you can arrange for the repairs to be done and deduct the cost from your rent.
 You must follow the correct legal procedure.
 If you do not, you could be evicted and have to repay all the rent owed.
 Get advice before you decide to do this.

 You should only use this procedure for minor repairs.
 You're responsible for the work that's carried out.
-If repairs are done badly you'll have to pay to put things right.
+If repairs are done badly, you'll have to pay to put things right.

-My landlord is trying to evict me after asking for repairs
+Eviction after asking for repairs

-Some landlords may take steps to evict tenants who complain about repairs or poor conditions This is known as a retaliatory eviction.
+Some landlords may take steps to evict tenants who complain about repairs or poor conditions.
+This is known as a retaliatory eviction.

 You may have some protection against revenge eviction if you have an Assured Shorthold Tenancy.
 For more information about revenge eviction on the Shelter's website.